pulp/pulp_installer/roles/pulp_database/README.md

 pulp_database
 =============

-Optionally install a database, then configure for Pulp.
+Install a suitable database server for Pulp.

 More specifically, this role does the following:

+1. Install and enable the appropriate SCL (EL7)
-1. Call the external role to install a database if `pulp_install_db` is true.
+2. Call the external role to install a PostgreSQL database server.
-2. Install the Python bindings to interact with the specified database.
+3. Install the Python bindings to interact with the specified database via the role.
-3. Create and run migrations.
+4. Configures the PostgreSQL database to listen on all addresses if the database is running on separate server.

 Role Variables
 --------------